mui/mui-x/docs/data/data-grid/row-spanning/row-spanning.md

 {{"demo": "RowSpanning.js", "bg": "inline", "defaultCodeOpen": false}}

 :::info
-In the above demo, the `quantity` column has been delibrately excluded from row spanning computation by using `colDef.rowSpanValueGetter` prop.
+In this demo, the `quantity` column has been deliberately excluded from the row spanning computation using the `colDef.rowSpanValueGetter` prop.

-See the [Customizing row spanned cells](#customizing-row-spanned-cells) section for more details.
+See the [Customizing row-spanning cells](#customizing-row-spanning-cells) section for more details.
 :::

 :::warning
-The row spanning generally works with features like [sorting](/x/react-data-grid/sorting/) and [filtering](/x/react-data-grid/filtering/), be sure to check if everything works as expected when using it in combination with features like [column spanning](/x/react-data-grid/column-spanning/).
+Row spanning works well with features like [sorting](/x/react-data-grid/sorting/) and [filtering](/x/react-data-grid/filtering/), but be sure to check that everything works as expected when using it with [column spanning](/x/react-data-grid/column-spanning/).
 :::

 :::warning
-The row spanning works by increasing the height of the spanned cell by a factor of `rowHeight`, it doesn't work properly with variable and dynamic row height.
+Row spanning works by increasing the height of the spanned cell by a factor of `rowHeight`—it won't work properly with a variable or dynamic height.
 :::

-## Customizing row spanned cells
+## Customizing row-spanning cells

 You could customize the value used in row spanning computation using `colDef.rowSpanValueGetter` prop and both the value used in row spanning computation and the value used in cell using `colDef.valueGetter` prop.

-This could be useful when there _are_ some repeating values but should not be row spanned due to belonging to different entities.
+This can be useful when there are other repeating values present that should not span multiple rows.

-In the following example, `rowSpanValueGetter` is used to avoid merging `age` cells that do not belong to the same person.
+In the following example, `rowSpanValueGetter` is used to avoid merging `age` cells that don't belong to the same person.

 {{"demo": "RowSpanningCustom.js", "bg": "inline", "defaultCodeOpen": false}}

 ## Usage with column spanning

-Row spanning could be used in conjunction with column spanning to achieve cells that span both rows and columns.
+Row spanning can be used in conjunction with column spanning to create cells that span multiple rows and columns simultaneously, as shown in the demo below:

-The following weekly university class schedule uses cells that span both rows and columns.

 {{"demo": "RowSpanningClassSchedule.js", "bg": "inline", "defaultCodeOpen": false}}

 ## Demo

-Here's the familiar calender demo that you might have seen in the column spanning [documentation](/x/react-data-grid/column-spanning/#function-signature), implemented with the row spanning.
+The demo below recreates the calendar from the [column spanning documentation](/x/react-data-grid/column-spanning/#function-signature) using the row spanning feature:

 {{"demo": "RowSpanningCalender.js", "bg": "inline", "defaultCodeOpen": false}}